reactabular/reactabular/docs/table/styling.md

 </Table.Provider>
 ```

 If you need even more control, override the default elements as discussed in the next section.
+You can also override styling on cell level by implementing [transforms](column-definition/transforms) that inject either `className`s or `style`.